 sudo python setup.py install

 Hey!
-This post was written a long time ago, but I’m leaving it up on the off-chance it may help someone, but proceed with caution.
-It…Continue reading →
+This post was written a long time ago, but I’m leaving it up on the off-chance it may help someone.
+Proceed with caution.
+It may…Continue reading →

 In order to keep things moving quickly, I’ve decided to take a shortcut when it comes to uploading timelapse videos to youtube.
 I’ve decided to basically create a function that passes data to youtube-upload, a command line utility for linux that can upload videos very simply.
 Here’s the function: